node-class-may-2023/ComIT_Node/javascript.md

 var variableName;
 ```

-* For example we can define a name and age variables to use in our program
+* For example we can define name and age variables to use in our program

 **Example:**
 ```js